Underage 21 DUI Charges

 Finding a Lawyer for Florida’s Zero Tolerance DUI Laws

-Crime statistics released by the Florida Department of Law Enforcement (FDLE) show that the number of DUI arrests for persons aged 18 – 20 throughout Hillsborough County has been decreasing steadily since 2005.
+Crime statistics released by the Florida Department of Law Enforcement (FDLE) show that the number of DUI arrests for persons aged 18 – 20 throughout Hillsborough County has decreased steadily since 2005.

 Contact an experienced lawyer at the Sammis Law Firm to discuss ways to protect yourself against this serious accusation today.
-Contact us to speak with one of our the criminal defense attorneys about the DUI case in Tampa or Plant City in Hillsborough County or any of the surrounding area.
+Contact us to speak with one of our criminal defense attorneys about the DUI case in Tampa or Plant City in Hillsborough County or any of the surrounding areas.

 Call (813) 250-0500.